zorazrw/zorazrw.github.io/_pages/about.md

 Gap year at Microsoft Research
 ======
 Prior to CMU, I took a gap year and became an Assistant Researcher at [Microsoft Research (Asia)](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/) through the Star Bridge Program.
-My focus then was understanding and leverage structured knowledge such as tables, via [large-scale pre-training](https://dl.acm.org/doi/abs/10.1145/3447548.3467434) or [complex question answering and/or data-to-text generation](https://arxiv.org/abs/2108.06712).
+My focus then was understanding and leveraging structured knowledge such as tables, via [large-scale pre-training](https://dl.acm.org/doi/abs/10.1145/3447548.3467434) or [complex question answering and/or data-to-text generation](https://arxiv.org/abs/2108.06712).

 Other NLP Research Experience